gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 - [GitHub Updater](https://github.com/afragen/github-updater) - You can update themes and plugins that are hosted on GitHub.
 - [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) - SEO, breadcrumbs, sitemaps, and more!
 - [Yoast Analytics](https://yoast.com/wordpress/plugins/google-analytics/) - Google analytics.

+# Additional Notes

+- This theme uses [RespondJS](https://github.com/scottjehl/Respond) to make media queries work on IE 6-8.
+If you use a CDN to host CSS files, make sure they do not use `@import` and that they also allow cross domain requests to files.